Enable Logging to Obtain Traffic Statistics

 The disposition of a file can change, for example, from clean to malware or from malware to clean.
-If AMP for Firepower queries the AMP cloud about a file, and the cloud determines the disposition has changed within a week of the query, the system generates retrospective malware events.
+If AMP for Networks queries the AMP Cloud about a file, and the cloud determines the disposition has changed within a week of the query, the system generates retrospective malware events.

 - Security Intelligence Events

-Security Intelligence events are a type of connection event generated by the Security Intelligence policy for each connection blacklisted (blocked) or monitored by the policy.
+Security Intelligence events are a type of connection event generated by the Security Intelligence policy for each connection blocked or monitored by the policy.
 All Security Intelligence events have a populated Security Intelligence Category field.

 For each of these events, there is a corresponding “regular” connection event.
 Because the Security Intelligence policy is evaluated before many other security policies, including access control, when a connection is blocked by Security Intelligence, the resulting event does not contain the information that the system would have gathered from subsequent evaluation, for example, user identity.